TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 #### How to use the license key

-Once you have the license key, create `.env` file and update the appropriate fields with your licenses as follows:
+Once you obtained the license key, create a `.env` file using the [example provided](https://github.com/TykTechnologies/tyk-k8s-demo/blob/main/.env.example) and update it with your licenses as follows:

 ```bash
 git clone https://github.com/TykTechnologies/tyk-k8s-demo.git